kaiserdave/silksong-notes/notes.md

 Relic: Choral Commandment "dirty and worn", upper-right tower ledge
 NPC: Horned Pilgrim

-Mossberry, left of bone gate, held by an Anklid flying above the Chapel Crest of the Wanderer, Chapel
+Item: Mossberry, left of bone gate, held by an Anklid flying above the Chapel Crest of the Wanderer, Chapel

 WEAVENEST ATLA